dssg/police-eis/docs/luigi.md

 1. `table_priorities`
   This is a dictionary that gives priorities for tables that must be created early in the process (due to foreign key constraints).
 The keys are the table names, and the values are integers, >1 where the larger the number the higher the priority given.
 1. `prioritize_tables()`
-  This is a function that takes a table name and returns a priority number based on the table_priorities
+  This is a function that takes a table name and returns a priority number based on the table_priorities.

 ### Tasks in setupStaging

 1. `CreateTable()`
   This task creates a table given a `script`, `table`(name), and `schema`.
 The task is considered complete if the table exists (which is determined by `pg_tools.PGTableTarget`).
-If the table doesn't exist the script is executed
+If the table doesn't exist the script is executed.

 1. `CreateAllStagingTables()`
-  This task finds all of the create table sql scripts in the directory provided by the parameter `--CreateAllStagingTables-create-tables-directory`<sup id="a1">[1](#f1)</sup>, and yields a new task for every create table script in that directory.
+  This task finds all of the create table sql scripts in the directory provided by the parameter `--CreateAllStagingTables-create-tables-directory`<sup id="a1">[1](#f1)</sup>, and yields a new create table task for every create table script in that directory.
 This wrapper task is considered successfully completed when all of the tasks in its `requires` method have completed successfully.

 1. `PopulateLookupTables()`
   This task populates the lookup tables.
 It requires that the `CreateAllStagingTables` task is complete before it runs.
 It then reads the data in the yaml file provided by the `--table-file` parameter, drops the information in those lookup tables, and then repopulates the lookup tables.